ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Summarize Recipe

-Summarize the recipe in a short text.
+Automatically generate a short description that summarizes key information about the recipe.

 ### Example
 ```csharp